 The stair-step approach for profitable side projects

-During a layover in Houston, as I browsed for a new domain, my wife asked if I had ever done a retrospective on my side projects.
+As I browsed for a new domain during a layover in Houston, my wife asked if I had ever done a retrospective on my side projects.

 Surprisingly, the answer was no. While waiting on a delayed Southwest flight, I had plenty of time to write out the full list of projects and reflect.